China, 6th-8th century AD

 Gu Kaizhi's reputation was probably helped by anecdotes about his eccentricity; he was said to have been perfect in 'painting, literary composition and foolishness'.

 This painting has been executed in a fine linear style that is typical of fourth-century figure painting.
 Similar pictorial motifs have been discovered in contemporary tombs.
 Texts describe Gu Kaizhi as having painted in this manner.
-The inscriptions and seals on this scroll date back to the eighth century, when this copy of Gu's original was probably painted.
+The inscriptions and seals on this scroll date back to the eighth century.

 Before its arrival at the British Museum in 1903, the scroll passed through many hands.
 The history of the painting can be ascertained through the seals and inscriptions, beginning with the eighth-century seal of the Hongwen guan, a division of the Han-lin Academy.